pbiscaye/Teaching/EEP118_FA22/README.md

 - Lecture 24: Instrumental varirables
 - Lecture 25: More on IV and wrapping up

-Note: This course generally follows the material in Wooldridge's *Introductory Econometrics*.
+Note 1: This course generally follows the material in Wooldridge's *Introductory Econometrics*.
 Lecture materials rely heavily on original lecture slides produced by Professor Jeremy Magruder.
+Note 2: Links to Jupyter Notebooks will likely not work for students outside of UC Berkeley.
+In the future I may post revised slides with working links to Jupyter Notebooks hosted outside of the UC Berkeley ecosystem.